-Unlocking the potential in your marketing team for a successful 2021
+Unlocking the potential in your life science team’s for a successful 2021

 If there’s anything that 2020 gave us, it was the opportunity to see our pain points more clearly.
-Never before have businesses and marketing teams been so exposed to their weaknesses than when they were up against 2020’s lockdowns and economic challenges.
-And while we can dwell on why last year was so difficult, great marketing teams will use those challenges to sharpen their work.
+Never before have life science organisations and commercial teams been so exposed to their weaknesses than when they were up against 2020’s lockdowns and challenges.
+And while we can dwell on why last year was so difficult, great life science teams will use those challenges to sharpen their work.
 They’ll make 2021 bigger and better than ever before.
-They will innovate, advance ahead in digital transformation, and focus on agile working.
+They will innovate, advance in digital transformation, and focus on agile working.

-I’ve already seen some businesses do great things out of 2020 – and I can already tell 2021 will see marketing teams doing even better.
-Every marketing team has the potential to be a powerhouse, driving growth and innovation.
+I’ve already seen some businesses do great things out of 2020 – and I can already tell 2021 will see commercial teams doing even better.
+Every commercial team has the potential to be a powerhouse, driving innovation & impact.

 But to do great things, we’ve got a few challenges to address.
-Throughout my years consulting, I’ve spotted a number of weaknesses popping up time and time again – and a huge amount of potential going to waste.
-All that potential going unlocked only holds marketing teams back.
+Throughout my years coaching teams, I’ve spotted several weaknesses popping up time and time again – and a huge amount of potential going to waste.
+All that potential going unlocked only holds life science teams back.
 You might’ve read my earlier blog about missing potential – now let’s dig into what potential needs to be unlocked for a successful 2021.

 Prioritising what’s important

-All too often, marketing teams aren’t doing their best work because they’re so bogged down in unnecessary admin.
-Teams struggle to prioritise what’s actually important (and deprioritise what isn’t) – leading to an awful lot of wasted time!
+All too often, life science teams aren’t doing their best work because they’re so bogged down in unnecessary admin.
+Teams struggle to prioritise what’s important (and deprioritise what isn’t) – leading to an awful lot of wasted time!
 Being busy shouldn’t be the goal.
-Instead, successful marketing teams work harder and smarter on what actually matters to achieving their vision.
+Instead, successful commercial teams work harder and smarter on what actually matters to achieving their vision.

 Instead of just filling everyone’s task lists, set aside time to gain a mutual understanding of what’s essential to work on and what is just clutter.
 Then, give your team permission to focus their energy, time, resources and creativity around those priorities.